Beyond hypergraph acyclicity: limits of tractability for pseudo-Boolean optimization: Intractability results for pseudo-Boolean optimization

 \cref{th: alphaPoly} implies that if the hypergraph has a bounded treewidth, then~\cref{prob BPO} can be solved in polynomial-time.
 A similar result can be stated for the pseudo-Boolean polytope $\PBP(H)$ in terms of $\tw(H)$ (see theorem~6 in~\cite{dPKha23}).
-In this section, we obtain necessary conditions in terms of treewidth of $G$ (resp. $H$) for polynomial-time solvability of~\cref{prob BPO} (resp.~\cref{prob PBO}).
-To this end, we first obtain an intractability result for the special case where the objective function is quadratic.
-Building upon this result, we then obtain intractability results for higher degree binary polynomial optimization problems.
+Conversely, it is well-known that even for BQO problems, unbounded treewidth can imply intractability.
+In fact, the next theorem follows directly from the NP-hardness of the Simple Max Cut problem. \begin{theorem}[\cite{GarJohSto76}] Let $K_n$ denote the complete graph with $n$ nodes.
+Let $f$ be an algorithm that solves any instance of BQO on $K_n$ with coefficients in $\{0,\pm 1, \pm 2\}$ in time $T(n)$.
+Then, assuming $\P \neq \NP$, $T(n)$ grows super-polynomially in $n$. \end{theorem}

+Observe that in a complete graph, the treewidth coincides with the number of nodes.
+In this section, we prove that for a pseudo-Boolean optimization problem on a signed hypergraph $H$, unbounded treewidth $\tw(H)$ \emph{always} implies (i) intractability of~\cref{prob PBO}, and (ii) exponential extension complexity of $\PBP(H)$.